vee97/CoartcafeNov16/README.md

 2. Replace placeholder marker pattern URLs with appropriate ones.
 3. Copy and paste the code according to instructions in the temporary file to the ar.html file.
 4. Test!

+Note:
+There are 2 different types of Titles/Shadows/Names - 1 or 2

+1 suffix is for artwork titles that fit on 1 line. (i.e. title1, shadow1, name1)
+2 suffix is for artwork titles that fit on 2 lines. (i.e. title2, shadow2, name2)

+Shadow adds that black outline to make text easier to see.

+2 different types of names to define size and location according to title size/location so no overlapping occurs.